Force over Distance: Chapter 52

 Young stopped kneading the tension out of Rush’s thigh.
 He looked up.

-“Because if you’re certain liquid number two exists,” Rush said, looking straight into Young’s eyes, “it can’t be wholly imperceptible.
+“Because if you’re certain liquid number two exists,” Rush said, his gaze serious, “it can’t be wholly imperceptible.
 There’s at least one detectible parameter.
 And within that parameter—you can perturb the system.
 Specifically, you can apply a force and measure the response of both liquids to that force.”

 “Can you give an example?”